 Research & Development

 Research conducted by MEDVAMC staff ensures Veterans access to cutting-edge medical and health care technology.
-With 641 active research projects, the MEDVAMC Research & Development (R&D) Program is an integral part of the medical center's mission and plays a very important role in the health care Veterans receive.
+With 615 active research projects, the MEDVAMC Research & Development (R&D) Program is an integral part of the medical center's mission and plays a very important role in the health care Veterans receive.
 The production of new knowledge, techniques, and products has led to improved prevention, diagnosis, treatment, and control of disease.
 The MEDVAMC R&D Program includes four components: Biomedical Laboratory Research and Development, Clinical Science Research and Development, Rehabilitation Research and Development, and Health Services Research and Development (HSR&D).
 Collectively, these services support research covering biomedicine, clinical trials, rehabilitation, and health services.
 In 2012, the HSR&D was selected by the VA as one of six sites for a Collaborative Research to Enhance and Advance Transformation and Excellence initiative, which is a collaborative effort with a wide variety of VA system partners to address high-priority, VA system-wide issues (Houston will receive $4.3 million for this initiative).Today, VA is a leader in many areas of research.
 The MEDVAMC is a leader in recruitment efforts for The Million Veteran Program (MVP): A Partnership with Veterans.
 MVP is a national research program to study how genes affect health and illness, with the goal of improving health care for Veterans.
 The MEDVAMC Network of Dedicated Enrollment Sites (NODES) is one of ten NODES Centers funded throughout the country.
 Established in October 2012, the NODES mission is to increase the efficiency of local coordination of the VA Cooperative Study Program (CSP) studies at MEDVAMC.
 Researchers at the MEDVAMC Neurorehabilitation: Neurons to Networks (N:N2N) Traumatic Brain Injury (TBI) Center of Excellence are evaluating the Service Members and Veterans who were deployed to Iraq and Afghanistan since 2001 to better understand how brain injury and other deployment-related conditions affect their lives.
 The researchers want to help to improve Veterans’ reintegration into civilian life, develop new tools and treatments for TBI-related symptoms and other deployment-related conditions, and improve diagnosis of TBI.
-The Houston Center for Quality of Care and Utilization Studies is one of 14 VA Health Services Research and Development Centers of Excellence.
+The Center for Innovations in Quality, Effectiveness and Safety is one of 19 VA Health Services Research and Development Centers for Innovation.
 Established in 1990, the Houston center systematically examines the impact of the organization, management and financing of health care services on the delivery, quality, cost, utilization, and outcomes of care.